 Although the prevalence of dementia increases with age, it is not an inevitable part of ageing.
-The prevalence of diagnosed dementia is very low (0.3 per cent) for both men and women aged 60 to 64 and then rises slowly to four per cent for 75 to 79-year-olds of both sexes.36 However, for women, prevalence then rises quite steeply to 29.7 per cent of 95 to 99-year-olds.
-For men the rise is less steep, peaking at 20 per cent for 95 to 99-year-olds.37
+The prevalence of diagnosed dementia is very low (0.3%) for both men and women aged 60 to 64 and then rises slowly to 4% for 75 to 79-year-olds of both sexes.36 However, for women, prevalence then rises quite steeply to 29.7% of 95 to 99-year-olds.
+For men the rise is less steep, peaking at 20% for 95 to 99year-olds.37

 Dementia or cognitive impairment can change the way someone eats.
 Changes may include forgetting to eat and drink, a reduced sense of satiety or finding structured meals too overwhelming.

 This can be a challenge for carers in knowing how best to support their loved ones especially in the case of those who are often very active.
 Food preferences can change dramatically, meaning previously preferred food goes uneaten.

-Figure 4: Proportion of population with a diagnosis of dementia by age group
+Figure 3: Proportion of population with a diagnosis of dementia by age group